zoldello/hello-world-demo-in-node/README.md

 - ./data/message.js: Service for getting data

-- spec- Folder containing unit test
+- spec- Folder containing unit test and integration test.
+The file name of unit test follow this format: *.unit-test.spec.js.
+The file name of integration test follows this: *.integration-test.spec.js

 ## Notes
 - Node's process.env is used for storing configuration.
 It reads for the machines's environmental variables

+- The integration test will fail if the server is not running.